polychromatic/polychromatic-docs/pages/openrazer.md

 ### How can I test imaginary devices?

-OpenRazer has the ability to create fake devices that simulate their existence.
+OpenRazer has the ability to create "fake devices" for simulation/testing:
-This makes it very useful for testing, for demonstration purposes or to get a feel if you had the real hardware sitting in front of you.

 1. [Install OpenRazer](https://openrazer.github.io/#download) as usual.